Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Experimental Study

-As shown in Table \ref{table:case}, for the first example, the top three tail entities predicted by \our-TransE are three rivers in Mexico and are geographically close to the true tail entity \emph{\textbf{Usumacinta river}}.
+As shown in Table \ref{table:case}, for the first example, the top three tail entities predicted by \our-TransE are rivers in Mexico and geographically close to the true tail entity \emph{\textbf{Usumacinta river}}.
 However, the top three tail entities SimKGC predicted are rivers in South America.
 In the second example, the relation \emph{instance of} has ambiguous semantic interpretations.
-SimKGC cannot accurately capture the semantics of this relation for this triple from the PLMs, resulting in incorrect predictions for the top three tail entities. \our-TransE can understand this relation from the structural perspective, allowing for better predictions.
+SimKGC cannot capture the semantics of this relation for this triple from the PLMs, resulting in incorrect predictions for the top three tail entities. \our-TransE can understand this relation from the structural perspective, allowing for better predictions.
 These two toy examples show that when the semantics of the relations are ambiguous, integrating structural knowledge can help to learn a better relation representation.

-In the third example, even though \our-TransE accurately predicts the true tail entity \emph{\textbf{Athletics}}, the prediction \emph{Cross-country running} made by SimKGC can be regarded as correct. \emph{Cross-country running} and \emph{\textbf{Athletics}} are not mutually exclusive concepts.
+In the third example, although \our-TransE predicts the true tail entity \emph{\textbf{Athletics}}, the prediction \emph{Cross-country running} made by SimKGC can be regarded as correct. \emph{Cross-country running} and \emph{\textbf{Athletics}} are not mutually exclusive concepts.
 However, the evaluation metrics consider it an incorrect answer since the triple \emph{(cross country championships - men's short race, sport, Cross-country running)} is not present in KGs.
-Based on this observation, we conducted an error analysis on the WN18RR dataset to further investigate the results.